 As explained above, the Cavapoo has many different personality traits that appeal to everyone.
 For this reason, they have earned a top spot as a family pet in the designer dog world.
 He is very kind and gentle with his family members, especially young children who he can snuggle up to.
-Cavapoos are always so excited to see their masters.
+They are always so excited to see their masters.
 They also love nothing more than to sit on your lap in the evening and keep you company while you read a book or play family games.

 He also loves to go for daily walks, and enjoys a good romp in the backyard.
 He is quite a cheeky chappy who will test your rules and patience, but only in a fun way.
-All in all, there is something for everyone when it comes to the Cavapoo, and his awesome personality has won over even the sternest of people.
+All in all, there is something for every potential dog owner when it comes to this pup and his awesome personality.

 Size & Appearance

 Cavapoos are one of the cutest dog breeds around.
-They can be either a small to medium sized dog, depending on the size of his Poodle parent.
+They can be either small to medium-sized dogs, depending on the size of his Poodle parent.
 Typically, both males and females will measure between 9 and 14 inches, from paw to shoulder.
 They can also vary in weight, again depending on their Poodle parent, but typically they will weigh between 9 and 25 pounds.

 Coat & Colors

 The Cavapoos coat is often soft thanks to his Cavalier King Charles Spaniel parent.
 They will have either a slight wave or curl that he inherited from his Poodle parent.
 While he is less prone to shedding, their coat needs regular grooming which will be outlined below.